 11.7.3 Groundwater Flow

-From the Surface to the Ground
+From the Surface INto the Ground

 When surface water infiltrates or seeps into the ground, it usually enters the unsaturated zone (a.k.a. vadose zone, a.k.a. zone of aeration).
-The vadose zone is the area between the land surface and the zone of saturation, which consists of geologic materials in which the pore spaces are not completely filled with water .
+The vadose zone is the volume of material between the land surface and the zone of saturation, which consists of geologic materials in which the pore spaces are not completely filled with water .
 Plants’ roots inhabit the upper vadose zone.
 In the vadose zone, fluid pressure in the pores is less than atmospheric pressure.
 Below the vadose zone is the capillary fringe.
 Capillary fringe is the usually thin zone below the vadose zone where the pores are completely filled with water (saturation), but the fluid pressure is less than atmospheric pressure.
-The pores in the capillary fringe are filled because of capillary action, described in the Properties section above.
+The pores in the capillary fringe are filled because of capillary action, described in the Properties of Water section above.
 Below the capillary fringe is the saturated zone (a.k.a. phreatic zone), where the pores are completely saturated and the fluid in the pores is at or above atmospheric pressure .
 The interface between the capillary fringe and the saturated zone marks the location of the water table.

 Water is found throughout porosity in sediments and bedrock.
 The water table is the area at which the pores are fully saturated with water.
-The most simple case of a water table is when the aquifer is unconfined, meaning it does not have a confining layer.
-Confining layers can pressurize aquifers by trapping water recharged at a higher elevation underneath the confining layer, allowing for a potentiometric surface higher than the top of the aquifer, and sometimes higher than the land surface.
+The most simple case of a water table is when the aquifer is unconfined, meaning it does not have a confining layer above it.
+Confining layers can pressurize aquifers by trapping water that is recharged at a higher elevation underneath the confining layer, allowing for a potentiometric surface higher than the top of the aquifer, and sometimes higher than the land surface.
 The potentiometric surface represents the height that water would rise in a well penetrating the pressurized aquifer system.
 Breaches in the pressurized aquifer system, like faults or wells, can cause springs or flowing wells, also known as artesian wells.

-Geologists measure the height of the water table and potentiometric surface using wells.
+Geologists measure the heiight of the water table and potentiometric surface using wells.
 Graphs of the depth to groundwater over time are known as hydrographs.
 Hydrographs can indicate changes in the water table over time.
 The water level in a well can change very frequently (every minute), seasonally, and over long periods of time, and is controlled by many forces.

 Darcy’s Law was an empirical relationship established by Henry Darcy in 1856 showing how discharge through a porous medium is controlled by permeability, pressure, and cross sectional area.
 In his experiment, Darcy used tubes of packed sediment with water running through them.
 The relationships described by Darcy’s Law have close similarities to Fourier’s law in the field of heat conduction, Ohm’s law in the field of electrical networks, or Fick’s law in diffusion theory.
-Darcy’s Law provides a quantitative measure of hydraulic conductivity.
+Darcy’s Law provides a quantitative measure of hydraulic conductivity and discharge.